Nicole1701/citi-bike-tableau/README.md

 By far, the most active group for Citi Bike usage is the 25to 34 year old group.
 People in this age group are less established in their careers, so they would likely have less money to pay for taxis or have a private form of transportation, thus making a program like Citi Bike more appealing.

 When looking at trip duration, however, the 16-24 year old group has the highest average duration, with females in this grouping having the highest average duration among all groups at 16.68 minutes.
-In all age groups but 55 to 64 years, females rode for longer, on average, than males.
+In all age groups but 55 to 64 years females rode for longer, on average, than males.

 76% of Citi Bike users are subscribers.
 Subscribers take much shorter trips than customers, with female customers having an average ride time of 21.21 mins, compared to only 10.62 of female subscribers.